-With all these factors in mind, it’s not surprising that many people struggle with finding the right CBD dosage after buying their product.
+With all these factors in mind, it’s not surprising that many people struggle with finding the right CBD dosage after buying a CBD oil product.
 So, how much CBD should you take?

-If you are new to CBD, the best piece of advice is to start with the lowest possible dose and increase until you achieve the desired effects.
-As cannabis expert Dr. Dustin Sulak suggests in his article on optimal cannabis dosing, “Start low, go slow, and don’t be afraid to go all the way.”
+If you are new to CBD, the best piece of advice is to start with the lowest possible dose and gradually increase it until you achieve the desired effects.
+As cannabis expert Dr. Dustin Sulak suggests, “Start low, go slow, and don’t be afraid to go all the way.”

 Consider CBD Product Recommendations

 Another useful dosing tip is the information provided on your CBD product label.
-For example, most CBD oils list the recommended serving size, and many also have suggested use information on how much to take and how many times per day.
+For example, most CBD oils list the recommended serving size and may suggest how many times per day you should take it.

 Key Factors That Determine CBD Dosage

-It’s also helpful to keep in mind there are many factors affecting how much CBD you need to take, such as individual body chemistry, CBD form, type, and concentration.
-Let’s take a look at these factors in more detail.
+Many factors can affect how much CBD you need to take, such as individual body chemistry, CBD form, type, and concentration.
+Let’s take a look at these in more detail.

 Individual Chemistry and Body Weight

 You may have already noticed that substances such as caffeine can affect you differently from other people.
-This is due to the fact that everyone has different body chemistry that affects how your body reacts to various substances.
+That’s because everyone has different body chemistry that affects how your body reacts to various substances.

-There are many biological factors that differ among individuals, and one that is particularly relevant to CBD is the endocannabinoid system.
-Perhaps your endocannabinoid system is more sensitive to the effects of cannabinoids, so you will need to take less CBD to feel an effect, or perhaps it’s the opposite, and you will need to take more.
+Perhaps your endocannabinoid system is more sensitive to the effects of cannabinoids, so you will need to take less CBD to feel an effect, or it’s the opposite, and you will need to take more.

 In addition to this, metabolism and body weight is another significant individual factor that will affect CBD dosing.
-Most notably, larger individuals may require larger doses than smaller people to feel the same effect.
+Most notably, larger individuals may require larger doses than smaller people.

 Another key factor that affects CBD dosage is the type of product you’re taking.
-This is because different methods of taking CBD have varying levels of bioavailability – the portion of a substance that is absorbed into the bloodstream and so is able to provide a beneficial effect.
+This is because different methods of taking CBD have varying levels of bioavailability – the portion of a substance that is absorbed into the bloodstream and provides a beneficial effect.
 For reference, a substance that’s injected into the blood has a bioavailability of 100%.

 On the other hand, CBD capsules and edibles have low bioavailability because they go through the digestive tract and liver before they can enter the blood and start having an effect.